 Restore or Paint Tubes

-The tubing portion of the wind chime (the part that creates the music) can rust if it's made of metal or fade and crack if it's made of bamboo or other wood.
+The tubing portion of the wind chime can rust if it's made of metal or it can fade and crack if it's made of bamboo or other wood.

 - Various metal chimes can rust from excessive exposure to water and snow.
 Remove rust with vinegar, steel wool and/or a rust remover kit to get your wind chime sparkling again.